-- The programming style emphasizes what the component is rather than what the component does. - The component does not perform any dynamic memory allocation. - When called, the handle_timeout method has its context (the Main object) readily available, which makes the application of internal state changes as response to external events very natural. - Neither the construct function nor the Main::handle_timeout method blocks for external events. - The component does not receive any indication about the number of occurred events, just the fact that at least one event occurred.
-The handle_timeout code explicitly requests the current time from the timer driver via the synchronous RPC call elapsed_ms.
+- The programming style expresses what the component is rather than what the component does. - The component does not perform any dynamic memory allocation. - When called, the \handle\timeout method has its context (the Main object) readily available, which makes the application of internal state changes as response to external events very natural. - Both the construct function as well as the Main::\handle\timeout method do not block for external events. - The component does not receive any indication about the number of occurred events, just the fact that at least one event occurred.
+The \handle\timeout code explicitly requests the current time from the timer driver via the synchronous RPC call elapsed\ms.